deathtothecorporation/plunder-docs/overview/overview.md

 Other bits are a little less clear to us right now, but the point remains: A programmer familiar with this system could verify the "compiler binaries" without trusting.
 There is nowhere for malicious code to hide.

-***
+---

-Next, we'll learn a bit about the Haskell runtime:
+Next, we'll learn a bit about the runtime: